 It wasn’t just the students who used writing to unleash some pent-up creativity.
 Before interactive whiteboards, before Powerpoint, there were overhead projectors – or OHPs as the cool kids breezily referred to this OG of electric-powered classroom presentation tools.
 The creative teacher’s chance to get a little playful.

-Feeling the urge to personalise your notebook with just a little more stylish maturity?
+Feeling the urge to personalize your notebook with just a little more stylish maturity?
 Try these.